mantisbt-plugins/Captcha/README.md

 ## Changes

 Version 1.0.0	30-03-2024	Initial release<br>
-Version 1.1.0	02-04-2024	Making use iof the default available event (no changes required anymore to core-files) Version 1.1.1 03-04-2024  Added focus on input field for entering captcha
+Version 1.1.0	02-04-2024	Making use iof the default available event (no changes required anymore to core-files)<br>
+Version 1.1.1 03-04-2024  Added focus on input field for entering captcha